Fort Dobbs (North Carolina): Construction

 In 1755, Governor Arthur Dobbs ordered the construction of a fortified log structure for the protection of settlers in Rowan County from French-allied Native American attacks, and as a barracks for the Provincial soldiers.
 Dobbs stated in a letter on August 24, 1755, to the Board of Trade that the fort was needed "to assist the back settlers and be a retreat to them as it was beyond the well settled Country, only straggling settlements behind them, and if I had placed [Waddell's garrison] beyond the Settlements without a fortification they might be exposed, and be no retreat for the Settlers, and the Indians might pass them and murder the Inhabitants, and retire before they durst go to give them notice".
 The new frontier settlements required regular protection.
-Furthermore, Governor Dobbs was concerned for his own investments, as he owned more than 200,000 acre of land on the Rocky River, approximately 15 mi south of the Fourth Creek Meeting House.
+Furthermore, Governor Dobbs was concerned for his own investments, as he owned more than 200,000 acre of land on the Rocky River, approximately 40 mi south of the Fourth Creek Meeting House.

 The North Carolina Legislature set aside a sum of £1000 for the construction of the fort in October 1755.
-Provincial soldiers, known by the shortened name "Provincials", were soldiers raised, clothed, and paid by the individual thirteen colonies, although they were at various times armed and supplied by the Crown.
+Provincial soldiers, known by the shortened name "Provincials", were soldiers raised, clothed, and paid by the individual thirteen colonies.
 The total cost of the fort was only £1,000.
 By comparison, Fort Stanwix in New York, begun in 1758 in a modern star fort style, cost £60,000 to erect, while the construction of Fort Prince George in South Carolina cost that province's House of Commons £3,000.

 Dobbs likely had a role in designing the fort, as he had designed at least one other fort in North Carolina, as well as a number of structures in Ireland.
 Hugh Waddell, who had close ties to Governor Dobbs and commanded the "Frontier Company" of Provincial soldiers in 1755, oversaw construction of the fort.
 The land on which the fort was located was a part of a 560 acre tract owned first by one James Oliphant, then by a Fergus Sloan.
 Part of the same tract was used for the Fourth Creek Congregation Meeting House (so named because the settlement was on the fourth creek one would pass traveling west on the South Yadkin River from Salisbury) in 1755, which was the principal structure around which the modern city of Statesville was founded.
-After construction was completed, it was the only military installation on the colonial frontier between Virginia and South Carolina.
+After construction was completed, it was the only government-funded military installation on the colonial frontier between Virginia and South Carolina.